Greek islands: Fighting water shortages with desalination – DW – 08/30/2024

 Wells have run dry

-Just four km (2.5 miles) from the port, the repercussions of this are visible.
+Just 4 kilometers (2.5 miles) from the port, the repercussions of this are visible.
 Farmer Stelios Vathrakokoilis will not be able to plant a single Naxos potato this fall.
 Vathrakokoilis is standing in his fallow field, looking at the bare soil.
 Where once there were Naxos potato plants as far as the eye could see, now there is just parched earth.

 "There isn't a single drop of water left.
 We've had difficult years in the past, but the damage this year is simply irreparable," Vathrakokoilis tells DW.

 "The situation is dramatic.
-The sad thing is that the future of agriculture on the island is in danger," he says.
-His gaze is helpless, almost desperate, as he looks out across his dry, empty field.
+The sad thing is that the future of agriculture on the island is in danger," he says, looking out across his dry, empty field.

 Will the Naxos potato disappear?

-While the locals are extremely worried and don't know how they are going to cope with the situation moving forward, the tourists continue to enjoy their vacation on the beach at Plaka, just five kilometers south of the port.
+While the locals are extremely worried and don't know how they are going to cope with the situation moving forward, tourists continue to enjoy their vacation on the beach at Plaka, just 5 kilometers south of the port.

 Athens resident Despina Krassa is a regular visitor to the island.
 Unlike most foreign tourists, however, she is aware of the water problem on Naxos.
 In the inland village of Filoti, where she likes to spend her vacation, there are often water outages.